procedure1/AutoBS/README.md

 NOTE: If settings cause the note speed to be slower than the mapper intended, score submission will be disabled.
 Also, `Auto NJS Fixer` is disabled by the original `NJS Fixer` and `JDFixer` if they are installed (enabled or not).
 Also, for maps with NJS events, a specified note spawn distance will vary when note speed varies.

 NOTE: This gets wonky for large NJS or JD changes.

+## Auto Difficulty Reducer
+And yet again, thanks to Kylemc for allowing me to work from their original code!
+This new version is automated to reduce difficulty on all maps above the note per second threshold that a user sets.
+It is also designed to attempt to keep a maps rhythmic structure as much as possible.
+It's not perfect!
+This reduces difficulty by removing notes.
+Sorry to the genius mappers out there!
+But at least this gives more toddlers like me a chance to play your awesome maps...

 ## Live Volume Control
 I hate reaching for my headset volume button during gameplay every other song to bump up a quiet song.
 Now you can do it with your controller during gameplay with ease.